okfn-brasil/querido-diario-frontend/PLAN.md

 **Total: 16-23 weeks (4-6 months)**

 This assumes 1-2 full-time developers working on the migration while maintaining the current Angular version for critical bug fixes.

+**Note**: The modern browser target (ES2020+) may require a browser upgrade notice for users on legacy browsers (< 2% of traffic).
+This can be implemented as a simple detection script with a friendly upgrade message.